querkmachine/beeps.website/src/blog/2022-06-28-furry-websites-have-trash-accessibility.md

 title: Furry websites have trash accessibility (and it’s not their fault)
 date: 2022-06-28
 tags: [web development, design, furry fandom]
+metadata:
+  description: Websites in fandoms are often horrible when it comes to accessibility practice.
+They don't have the money or expertise, so how we help them improve?
 ---

 Behold, a deliberately provocative, clickbait title!
 Sorry about that, but the general notion holds true—when it comes to good accessibility practice, a lot of websites produced by the furry fandom are hot garbage.